Close

 • Employers Not Covered Under the Gratuity Act (companies with fewer than 10 employees).

-The formula for gratuity calculation differs for both categories:
+The formula for calculation of gratuity for private employees and government workers differs for both categories:

 1. For Employers Covered Under the Payment of Gratuity Act, 1972